 ON OFF Turns the Site Master on or off.
 When turned on, the system state at the last turn-off is restored.
 If the ESCAPE/CLEAR key is held down, the factory preset state is restored.

-PRINT

-Prints the current display to the selected printer via the RS232 serial port.
+PRINT Prints the current display to the selected printer via the RS232 serial port.
 RECALL DISPLAY Recalls a previously saved trace from memory.
-When the key is pressed, a Recall Trace selection box appears on the display.
+When the key is pressed, a Re- call Trace selection box appears on the display.
 Select a trace using the Up/Down arrow key and press the ENTER key to implement.
 To erase a saved trace, highlight the trace and select the DELETE TRACE softkey.
 To erase all saved traces, select the DELETE ALL TRACES softkey.
 RECALL SETUP Recalls a previously saved setup from memory location 1 through 10.
 When the key is pressed, a RECALL SETUP selection box appears on the display.
 Select a setup using the Up/Down arrow key and press the ENTER key to implement.
 Setup 0 recalls the factory preset state.
 RUN HOLD When in the Hold mode, this key starts the Site Master sweeping and provides a Single Sweep Mode trigger; when in the Run mode, it pauses the sweep.
-When in the Hold mode, the hold symbol (page 3-23) appears on the LCD.
+When in the Hold mode, the hold symbol (page 3-21) appears on the LCD.
 Hold mode conserves battery power.
 SAVE DISPLAY Saves up to 200 displayed traces to non-volatile memory.
-When the key is pressed, TRACE NAME: appears in the lower left of the display.
+When the key is pressed, TRACE NAME : appears in the lower left of the display.
 Save the display with up to 16 alphanumeric characters for that trace name and press the ENTER key to implement.

-SAVE SETUP

-Saves the current system setup to 1 of 10 internal non-volatile memory locations.
-When the key is pressed, a SAVE SETUP selection box appears on the display.
+SAVE SETUP Saves the current system setup to 1 of 10 internal non-volatile memory loca- tions.
+When the key is pressed, a SAVE SETUP selection box appears on the dis- play.
 Use the Up/Down arrow key to select a setup and press the ENTER key to implement.

-START CAL Starts the calibration in SWR, Return Loss, Cable Loss, insertion loss, insertion gain, or DTF measurement modes.
-Follow the text in the lower left message area that instructs you to do the following:

-□ CONNECT OPEN TO RF out PORT, Press ENTER

-The Site Master then measures the calibration "open" that you must attach to the end of the test port or to the end of the test port cable attached to the RF Out port.

-□ CONNECT SHORT TO RF out PORT, Press ENTER

-The Site Master then measures the calibration "short" that you must attach to the end of the test port or to the end of the test port cable attached to the RF Out port.
+START CAL Starts the calibration in SWR, Return Loss, Cable Loss, or DTF measurement modes (not available in Spectrum Analyzer mode).
+Follow the text in the lower left message area that instructs you to do the following: CONNECT OPEN TO RF out PORT, Press ENTER The Site Master then measures the calibration "open" that you must attach to the end of the test port or transmission line.
+CONNECT SHORT TO RF out PORT, Press ENTER The Site Master then measures the calibration "short" that you must attach to the end of the test port or transmission line.
+CONNECT TERMINATION TO RF out PORT , Press ENTER The Site Master then measures the 50Ω termination (load) that you must at- tach to the end of the test port or transmission line.
+NOTE:

-□ CONNECT LOAD TO RF out PORT, Press ENTER

-The Site Master then measures the 50Ω load that you must attach to the end of the test port or to the end of the test port cable attached to the RF Out port.